obook/TeXify-Plickers/README.md

 ## Installation and usage

-You can include mathematics to plickers using a _user-script_ or a _firefox add-on_.
+You can include mathematics to plickers using a GreaseMonkey/Tampermonkey _user-script_ or a native _firefox add-on_ desktop and mobile (Android).

 ### Use a user script for desktop (FireFox & Google Chrome desktop)